CharlesGodwin/3DPrinting/Adimlab_setup_guide_to_Gantry_Pro.md

 Automatic 'bed levelling' is the better solution as the a computer then adjust for all imperfections in flat.

-# Slicer Software
-I plan to add a paragraph or two about Cura and PrusaSlicer

 # Routine Use

 I have found that every time I print something, I should properly prepare my bed to ensure a good start to each print.
 Properly prepare is done in two steps.
 Any time I omit one of these steps I quickly regret it as my first layer does not go well and I must start over.